 Plusnet broadband fastest package vs Plusnet, Sky, TalkTalk, and Virgin Media

-While not the very cheapest on the market, Plusnet does offer some very attractively priced deals for those on a tight budget, and it does so without cutting back in crucial areas.
+While not the very cheapest on the market, Plusnet offers some very attractive deals for those on a tight budget, and it does so without cutting back in crucial areas.
 You get unlimited data, optional extras and features for power users, and UK based customer service.

 Rolling monthly (or “no contract”) broadband deals are also available, but you will pay more for these so it's better value to go with a longer-term deal unless you specifically require a short contract.

 Plusnet broadband features and extras